The4modes/OutfitCheck/README.md

 **This program won't work if you do not have access to the API keys**

-The resultant creation is a social network web application tailored to facilitate user uploads of daily outfit images.
+The final program is a social network web application tailored to facilitate user uploads of daily outfit images.
 These images are associated with distinct geographical locations and showcase the corresponding ambient temperature at the time of upload.

 Key functionality includes: